Temp Mail Logo

 Text / SPF / DKIM

 Stores arbitrary text.
-Used for SPF (authorized senders), DKIM (signing keys), DMARC (policy), and domain ownership verification.
+Used for SPF (authorised senders), DKIM (signing keys), DMARC (policy), and domain ownership verification.

 CNAME